Scott Weiland Brings ‘Purple at the Core’ to The Machine Shop [REVIEW]

 Finally they began playing the intro to ‘Wicked Garden,’ which immediately sounded way too clean.
 Apparently, the guitar tone was brightened up to accommodate the organ-heavy version of the tune that would follow.
 Honestly, that aspect made the song sound quite silly — imagine keyboard cat sitting in with STP and you’re pretty close — but Weiland sounded pretty good on that particular song.

 Next, Weiland gave an introduction to the band, talked about some of the material they’ve done together and then he launched into full-on Bowie mode, as he often does, for ‘Paralysis.’
 Scott preempted the next song by explaining he had not performed it since the initial rounds of touring behind ‘Core’ about 17 years earlier.
-An announcement like that is usually a “let me off the hook if this sucks” move, but the band actually turned in a great rendition of ‘Naked Sunday’ afterwords.
+An announcement like that is usually a “let me off the hook if this sucks” move, but the band actually turned in a great rendition of ‘Naked Sunday’ afterwards.

 ‘Creep’ started out really strong and let guitarist Doug Grean show off a little via some improvised blues riffage throughout, which was a really nice touch.
 It was during this song that things started to come apart, as the band ended the track abruptly.
 Weiland tried to cover this by continuing to sing a cappella for a few more bars, but you can’t put a band-aid on a broken leg.